Contact

 samples

 Work of mine available on this site and elsewhere on the Web.
-Updated July 19, 2007.
+Updated December 30, 2011.

-• The Everleigh Club — Interview with Karen Abbott, writer of Sin and the Second City and short history of the exclusive Everleigh whorehouse of turn of the century Chicago.
+• The Everleigh Club—Interview with Karen Abbott, writer of Sin and the Second City and short history of the exclusive Everleigh whorehouse of turn of the century Chicago.

 • The Life and Death of the Deadliest Man Alive — Article for the Chicago Reader that may or may not still be posted when you read this.
 Speaking to all who take issue with this article, I used the information I had at hand, and, frankly, I heard a dozen different stories about the same events that often contradicted one another.
 If you want to offer a correction, let Mr. Floyd Webb know and he'll probably let you have your say in his documentary.